The Costs of Buying a House in QLD

 For a total cost estimate of $1713.

-The second government charge, which is often classified as a bank fee, is a “Mortgage Registration Fee”.
+The final government charge, which is often classified as a bank fee, is a “Mortgage Registration Fee”.
 This is payable at settlement so the lending institution can register their mortgage over the property – it is currently set at $181 in Queensland.

 Other Costs when buying a home